shuxian12/llama2.openvino/README.md

 - ***Please follow the Licence on HuggingFace and get the approval from Meta before downloading llama checkpoints***

-- ***Please notice this repository is only for a functional test, and you can try to quantize the model to further optimize the performance of it***
+- ***Please notice this repository is only for a functional test and personal study, and you can try to quantize the model to further optimize the performance of it***

 ## How to run it?
 1. Install the requirements: